 You will notice changes in our publications, in the way things look, and the way we conduct business.
-Every change that we benefit our public schools, our teachers, administrators, our education personnel, and most importantly, you, our members.
+Every change that we our benefit public schools, our teachers, administrators, our education personnel, and most importantly, you, our members.

 MRTA Phone2Action